Understanding Bell locality tests at colliders: Introduction

-Even though fully genuine Bell tests at colliders are not feasible, it is possible (and relevant) to demonstrate that the {\em quantum} state produced in a collider experiment is nonlocal~\cite{Afik:2025ejh}.
+Even though fully genuine Bell tests at colliders are not feasible, it is possible and relevant to demonstrate that the {\em quantum} state produced in a collider experiment is nonlocal~\cite{Afik:2025ejh}.
 This entails reconstructing its spin density matrix with enough precision to assert that the joint state contains correlations that would violate some Bell inequality.
+Furthermore, even when assuming QM for the reconstruction of spin states we may eventually disprove it, provided the correlations found are incompatible with the predictions of QM~\cite{Aguilar-Saavedra:2025cej}.

-On the other hand, as it was shown in Ref.~\cite{Abel:1992kz}, the results of any experiment where the only measured observables are the momenta of the final particles---as is the case in all current high-energy experiments---can be reproduced by an explicit LHVT\footnote{More precisely, the LHVT is a version of the Kasday construction \cite{Kasday1971,Kasday1972} where the hidden variables are simply the momenta of the outgoing particles.}.
+On the other hand, as it was shown in Ref.~\cite{Abel:1992kz}, the results of any experiment where the only measured observables are the momenta of the final particles ---as is the case in all current high-energy experiments--- can be reproduced by an explicit LHVT\footnote{More precisely, the LHVT is a version of the Kasday construction \cite{Kasday1971,Kasday1972} where the hidden variables are simply the momenta of the outgoing particles.}.
 Consequently, collider experiments cannot probe Bell inequalities without additional assumptions.

 Between these two general facts about Bell nonlocality lies an interesting territory worth exploring.
-Namely, it is possible to investigate under which assumptions (weaker than QM) it is possible to certify the violation of Bell inequalities in a collider.
+Namely, it is possible to investigate under which assumptions, weaker than QM, it is possible to certify the violation of Bell inequalities in a collider.
 This is the goal of the present work.